ajpelu/hiking/README.md

 This repo contains some code to explore my hiking trails and display them and some derived features into a map.

 The hiking trails, in [`.gpx`](http://www.topografix.com/gpx.asp) format are stored in the `/data/` folder.
-These files come from the GPS device.
+These files come from a GPS device.

 For each route a dashboard is created using [R Markdownd](http://rmarkdown.rstudio.com/) and [flexdashboard](http://rmarkdown.rstudio.com/flexdashboard/index.html).
 In the `/analysis/` folder there are two files for each trail: a `.Rmd` file with the code, and a `.html` file (the rendered dashboard).